Phillip-England/fmtly/README.md

 > 🚨 bring your own types, gtml will not autogenerate them (yet..? 🦄)

 ### _if
-_if elements are used to conditionally render a piece of html.
+`_if` elements are used to render a piece of html if a condition is met.

 input:
 ```html